omarreis/BoatAttitude/README.md

        Repaint;
      end;

-This allows manipulating the object 3d rotation matrix.
+This allows manipulating the object 3d rotation matrix directly.

-Euler angle rotations are not comutative.
+Euler angle rotations are not commutative.
 Different order of rotations leads to different final position.
-The quaternion generated in this sample uses the plane take off sequence: first yaw while taxing, then pitching on the runway, then rolling on the air.
+The quaternion generated in this sample uses the airplane take off sequence: first *yaw* while taxing, then *pitch* on the runway, then *roll* on the air.

     phone attitude axis ( Euler angles )
          -Y     Z       altitude X